 Students with documented disabilities that affect their ability to take class notes may be eligible for note-taking services.
 Examples of disabilities that may affect note-taking ability include, but are not limited to, learning, visual, hearing, and physical disabilities.

 There are several ways to recruit volunteer note-takers: (a) The faculty member or the student with a disability may already know students in class who can serve as a note-taker; (b) after observing students for the first couple of days, the faculty member may have a better idea of students who may be able to serve as good note-takers; or (c) the faculty member can make an announcement in class asking for volunteers.
 A public announcement is the least preferable way to recruit note-takers; even though the identity of the student with a disability is not disclosed, this type of announcement can be very uncomfortable for some students with disabilities.
-In some cases the Grizzly Testing and Learning Center or Student Support Services may be able to identify a note-taker who could accompany the disabled student to class to take notes.
+In some cases the Grizzly Testing and Learning Center may be able to identify a note-taker who could accompany the disabled student to class to take notes.

 When recruiting note-takers, it may be helpful for the faculty member to talk about the benefits of becoming a note-taker.
 Note-takers often say that their class attendance and the quality of their notes improve when serving as a note-taker.
 Also, the volunteer note-taking experience is a good addition to a resume.
-A handout with tips for note-takers is available from Student Support Services, #1 Petteys Hall.

 The following are things to know about arranging note-taking services: